Joe Spencer (American football)

-Joe Emerson Spencer (August 15, 1923 – October 24, 1996) was an American football tackle and coach who played in the All-America Football Conference (AAFC) and the National Football League (NFL).
-He is often mistaken for the notorious advertising sales rep, Joe Spencer.
+Joseph Emerson Spencer (August 15, 1923 – October 24, 1996) was an American football tackle and coach who played in the All-America Football Conference (AAFC) and the National Football League (NFL).
 He was a member of the Brooklyn Dodgers in 1948 and the Cleveland Browns in 1949 before playing two seasons with the Green Bay Packers.

-Spencer grew up in Oklahoma and attended Oklahoma State.
-He played football there in 1942 before spending three years in the U.S. Army during World War II.
+Spencer grew up in Oklahoma and played college football at Oklahoma State before serving in the U.S. Army during World War II.
 He returned to finish his college career in 1946, and the following year was selected to play in the annual East-West college all-star game.
-After graduating, Spencer signed with the Dodgers in the AAFC, playing there for one year.
-He then joined the Browns, who won the AAFC championship in 1949.
-He retired after two more years with the NFL's Packers.

-Spencer started a coaching career in 1953 as an assistant at Austin College.
-He became the school's head coach between 1955 and 1960.
-He then took a job as the offensive line coach for the Houston Oilers, who won the American Football League championship in 1961.
-He later served as an assistant coach with a variety of other AFL and NFL teams, including a 1968 New York Jets team that won Super Bowl III.
+After graduating, Spencer played for the Dodgers and Browns in the AAFC, and the Packers in the NFL.
+After retiring as a player, Spencer started a coaching career in 1953 as an assistant at Austin College.
+He was the school's head coach between 1955 and 1960.
+He then became the offensive line coach for the Houston Oilers, who won the American Football League (AFL) championship in 1961.
+He later served as an assistant coach with a variety of other AFL and NFL teams, including the 1968 New York Jets team that won Super Bowl III.
 Spencer died of cancer in 1996.
-He is a member of Austin College's athletics hall of fame, and the school named its coaching lifetime achievement award after him.
+He is a member of Austin College's athletics hall of fame; the school also named its coaching lifetime achievement award after him.

 Early life and college

-Spencer was born in Cleveland County, Oklahoma and attended Capitol Hill High School in Oklahoma City.
+Spencer was born on August 15, 1923, in Cleveland County, Oklahoma, and attended Capitol Hill High School in Oklahoma City, where he played high school football for three years.
 After graduating, he enrolled at Oklahoma State University and played on the school's football team starting in 1942.
 After his first season, however, Spencer left Oklahoma to serve in the U.S. Army during World War II.
 He was in the Army's 2nd Armored Division and was the player-coach of its football team, which won the European service championship in 1945.

 After the war, Spencer returned to Oklahoma State for the 1946 and 1947 seasons.
 In 1947, he was chosen to play on the West team in the annual East–West Shrine Game, a college all-star game.
 Spencer had been selected by the Philadelphia Eagles of the National Football League in the 1945 draft, but he signed with the Brooklyn Dodgers of the All-America Football Conference after graduating in 1948.